CSVADFall25/Shashank/Project 1.0/README.md

 Drawing - Dance

+*You need a controller to use this tool

 Philosophy behind the design:

 Why only dance should be the response to music.
 What if we approach the way we vibe through drawing or sketches.